GensaGames/AOSP-Session-Practical-3/README.md

 cd -
 ```

 5. Now you can check build again, and flash new build.
 In this overlay we have changed few options, one of them it's behavior of long press power button.
 In previous build by long press power button you should expect global button selection.
 After changes above, it should be changed to power off dialog with confirmation.
+Make and flash build to validate new changes.

 ```
 make -j8 && \